(No ratings)

 Living with hemophilia can be challenging, but simple things may help prevent excessive bleeding.
 For example, choosing activities like walking or swimming over contact sports can prevent injuries and strengthen muscles while protecting the joints.
 Chances for bleeding may also be reduced by making sure that children wear helmets and elbow pads during activities like bicycle rides.

-Residency: University of Texas Southwestern Medical Center at Dallas and Affiliated Hospitals (2012)
+Residency: UT Southwestern Medical Center (2012)

 Board Certification: American Board of Pediatrics/Hematology-Oncology